HazyResearch/deepdive/doc/writing-model-ddlog.md

     person(x).
 ```

-This rule expresses that if a person smokes, there's an *implication* that he/she will have cancer.
+This rule expresses that if a person smokes, there is an *implication* that he/she will have cancer.
-Here, a constant `3` is used in the `@weight` to express some level of confidence in this rule, instead of learning the weight from the data (explained more later).
+Here, a constant `3` is used in the `@weight` to express some level of confidence in this rule, instead of learning the weight from the data (explained later).

 #### Implication